cupcakedev/ai-usage-extension/README.md

 1. Open `chrome://extensions`.
 2. Enable **Developer mode**.
 3. Click **Load unpacked** and select the `dist/` directory.
-4. Sign in to the providers you want to track, then open the popup and refresh.
+4. Sign in to the providers you want to track, then open the popup.
+It refreshes automatically.

 ## Architecture